angulardart/site-angulardart/src/angular/guide/security.md

 Angular sanitizes and escapes untrusted values.

 _Angular templates are the same as executable code_: HTML, attributes, and binding expressions (but not the values bound) in templates are trusted to be safe.
-This means that applications must prevent values that an attacker can control from ever making it into the source code of a template.
+This means that apps must prevent values that an attacker can control from ever making it into the source code of a template.
 Never generate template source code by concatenating user input and templates.
 To prevent these vulnerabilities, use